 Why do kids' clothes have pockets?
 Seriously.
-Miss Seven Months was wearing the cutest pair of overalls the other day, and they have pockets.
+Miss One was wearing the cutest pair of overalls the other day, and they have pockets.
 What is the point?
 Her dummy doesn't even fit into one.
 And it's not like she has a credit card or a phone to carry around.
 Yet.

 Master Five has a number of pairs of cargo shorts, which in my opinion are the worst kind of shorts one can dress a mess-making, sandpit-loving five-year-old in.
 Because whereas his baby sister's pockets are completely useless, his are just a bit *too* useful.
 He doesn't have a credit card or a phone, either, but what he does have are approximately seventeen million bits of Lego, loose sand, bottle caps, interesting stones, seashells, bark from the garden, tiny plastic dinosaurs, miscellaneous toys filched from Miss 11's bedroom, broken crayons, and one of his baby sister's dummies.
 All in his pockets at once, it would seem.